adamkurth/reborn_dev/developer/examples/lcls/cxily5921/README.md

 The above will ensure that your python environment is configured (on psana machines) and the reborn package is in your python path.

+## Configurations

+The `config.py` module contains the various configurations for analysis.
+See the contents of the file for more details.
+Ask Roberto if there are questions.

+## Example data

+The configurations are presently set to load and analyze data from experiment ID `cxix53120`.
+If you don't have access you can ask Andy for access.
+When the beamtime starts we will switch to the proper `cxily5921` experiment ID.

 ## Viewing individual frames

 ```bash